Whether you’re just starting to play Badminton or you’re a regular player, there are 4 basic Badminton shots you must learn how to play.

 4. Net Shot (keep)-

 The net shot is played from the front of one’s court with the intention of sending the shuttle to the front of the opponent’s court.
-It is played to force the opponent to the front of his/her court.
+It is played to force the opponent to come to the forecourt.

-The net shot is a great response to the opponent’s drop shot.
-This is because, the drop shot is played from behind and by playing the net shot, the opponent is forced to run to the front of the court.
+The net shot is a great response to the opponent’s drop shot; the drop being played from behind, the opponent is forced to run to the front of the court.

 This displacement of the player from the back to the front of the court can create an advantage for you.